 Andrea Blake

-NAU: Physics and Astonomy Andrea is a local resident of Flagstaff who grew up in Tuba City which is in the Navajo reservation.
-She got her GED at Coconino Community College in the fall of 2018, then automatically signed up for college classes for the spring of 2019.
-She took classes that summer and every summer since.
+NAU: Physics and Astonomy Andrea is a local resident of Flagstaff who grew up in Tuba City, which is on the Navajo reservation.
+She got her GED at Coconino Community College in the fall of 2018.
+She automatically signed up for college classes for the spring of 2019.
+She also took classes every summer while at CCC.
 In the spring of 2019, she became a member of the “Phi Theta Kappa Honor Society” and “LSAMP.”
 She was placed on the “Provost list” for the fall of 2019 and 2020.
 On August 2020, she was nominated for the “NSLS Honor Society.”
 She specified her “Arizona General Education Curriculum” to an “Associates in Science”.
-She transferred to NAU in the fall of 2022, where she is torn between a major in Physics or Astronomy.
-She adores both majors.
+She transferred to NAU the fall of 2022, where she was torn between a major in Physics or Astronomy.
+She adores both majors, however, she seems to ace all her astronomy classes.
+She was given an internship in the fall of 2024 and was offered another one for the next school year.
+The journey through college continues to make her happy, and she feels like she is accomplishing so much every step of the way.
+She is sincerely happy that the University Women of Sedona Scholarship will continue to support her on her journey at Northern Arizona University.

 NAU: Environmental Studies

 Stephanie is an Arizona native and a proud daughter of immigrants.
-She has completed an Associate of Arts degree from Yavapai College and currently is working as an Admission Advisor on the Verde Valley campus.
-Navigating her college education as a first-generation student has been extremely difficult and lonely for her but rewarding.
-Her parents’ hard work and resilience have been an enormous influence for her to work hard in school, hoping that in the future, it will help her relieve some of that pressure on her family.
-Her educational aspirations consist of acquiring a Bachelor's degree in Environmental Studies with an emphasis on Forestry.
+She has completed an Associate of Arts degree from Yavapai College and is currently working as an Early College Coordinator for Mingus Union High School.
+Navigating her college education as a first-generation student has been extremely difficult and lonely, but rewarding.
+Her parents’ hard work and resilience has been an enormous influence for her to work hard in school, hoping that in the future, it will help her relieve some of that pressure from her family.
+She is currently working towards a Bachelor’s degree in Applied Human Behavior from Northern Arizona University that will assist her in pursuing a career in social work.
+She believes that this particular field will help her give back to the communities that have nurtured her.

 REQUIREMENTS